-The most frequent manifestation of ankylosing spondylitis is back pain, but disease can begin in peripheral joints, especially in children and women, and rarely with acute iridocyclitis (iritis or anterior uveitis).
+The most frequent manifestation of ankylosing spondylitis is inflammatory back pain, but disease can begin in peripheral joints, especially in children and women, and rarely with acute iridocyclitis (iritis or anterior uveitis).
 Other early symptoms and signs are diminished chest expansion from diffuse costovertebral involvement, low-grade fever, fatigue, anorexia, weight loss, and anemia.

 Back pain—often nocturnal and of varying intensity—eventually becomes recurrent.
 Morning stiffness, typically relieved by activity, and paraspinal muscle spasm develop.
 A flexed or bent-over posture eases back pain and paraspinal muscle spasm; thus, kyphosis is common in untreated patients.
 Severe hip arthritis can eventually develop.
 In late stages, the patient has accentuated kyphosis, loss of lumbar lordosis, and fixed bent-forward posturing, with compromised pulmonary function and inability to lie flat.
 There may be peripheral potentially deforming joint involvement, sometimes involving the digits (dactylitis).
 Achilles and patellar tendinitis can occur.

-Systemic manifestations of AS occur in one third of patients.
+Systemic manifestations of ankylosing spondylitis occur in one third of patients.
 Recurrent, acute anterior uveitis is common and usually responds to local therapy; less commonly it becomes protracted and severe enough to impair vision.
 Neurologic signs occasionally result from compression radiculitis or sciatica, vertebral fracture or subluxation, or cauda equina syndrome.
 Cardiovascular manifestations can include aortic insufficiency, aortitis, angina, pericarditis, and cardiac conduction abnormalities (which may be asymptomatic).
 Dyspnea, cough, or hemoptysis can rarely result from nontuberculous fibrosis or cavitation of an upper lobe of the lung; cavitary lesions can become secondarily infected with Aspergillus.
-Rarely, AS results in secondary amyloidosis.
+Rarely, ankylosing spondylitis results in secondary amyloidosis.
 Subcutaneous nodules do not develop.

 Some patients should undergo pelvic MRI to look for sacroiliitis that is not seen on x-rays.
 In these patients, MRI shows osteitis or early erosions.